marianamend3s/marianamend3s/README.md

 # 👋 Intro
 I'm an iOS developer based in Portugal 🇵🇹
 My journey with iOS development started in 2019, as a [TechDojo](https://careers.talkdesk.com/us/en/student) at [Talkdesk](https://www.talkdesk.com/), and worked there from 2019 to late 2021.
+Then I was part of an amazing iOS team at Farfetch.
-Now I'm an iOS developer at [Farfetch](https://www.farfetchtechblog.com/en/) ⚡️
+Now I'm an iOS developer at Sky 🚀 and loving it!

 ## 💻 Technologies I work with
 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)